pjotrp/mpi-with-ruby/README.md

 # Notes

+## MPI spinning

+Use mpiexec with '-mca yield_when_idle 1'.

+    echo "1" >/proc/sys/kernel/sched_compat_yield

+## Using a DB

+At the moment we are following a growing SNP file, as it is generated by Sambamba.
 We may write a version that uses Tokyo Cabinet DB:

 ```sh
     apt-get install libtokyocabinet-dev
     gem install tokyocabinet
 ```

 Copyright (c) 2012 Pjotr Prins and Artem Tarasov under a BSD license